 She made a good match with someone else, but the singer's thoughts of her are obviously still very much with him.
 Finzi allots Lizbie Browne her own motif, repeated throughout the song just as the singer repeatedly laments how he was reticent to declare his love.
 Calling her 'My Lizbie Browne', the singer remembers her as the girl he didn't marry - even if that notion was but a distant possibility.

 Seemingly, this man is still on his own, as the last phrase ends on a solitary B flat by the piano.
-And sadly - he, the self-acknowledged Mr Nobody, never even got to kiss her!
+And sadly, the self-acknowledged Mr Nobody never even got to kiss her!

 To Lizbie Browne